ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S23/slides.md

 - Mangerial accountants and consultants love JIT
 - Toyota (and the whole Japanese Auto industry) is an often cited example.
 - The 2011 Tohoku and Miyagi Earthquakes disrupted supply chains which lead to careful restructuring, and decreased reliance on pure just-in-time production.

+### A note on JIT:

 - Nonetheless, JIT was still widely used and COVID 2019 disrupted these supply chains.
 - The Invasion of Ukraine by the Russian military also disrupted supply chains.
 - In all of these cases excess inventory proved immensely valuable.